 Every driver on the road has the responsibility to exercise what is called a reasonable duty of care.
 If the other driver did not do this, there are likely multiple ways that you can show this.

 Be sure that you have a police report, or call the police after the accident.
 A record of this incident, or even a ticket, will indicate that the other driver failed in their duty of care.

 There may be other areas where a duty of care was breached where the law wasn’t broken.
 For example, speeding is a breach of duty of care, and so is running a stoplight.
 If the other driver was distracted by any other factors, this could be seen as negligence that causes an accident.

 Document everything.
 Every detail matters in an accident.

-Comparative negligence means that there may be negligence on both sides of the accident, and those costs will be shared.
+Comparative negligence means that there may be negligence on both sides of the accident.
 Under Florida statute §768.81, both drivers or multiple drivers can be responsible for the car accident.
 A percentage determines this.
 If you were 10 percent responsible, for example, 10 percent of the costs would come out of your settlement.

 If you were driving reasonably, then the other driver may be held 100 percent responsible and have to pay for the entire claim.
 It’s important to have as much documentation as possible to indicate negligence if it is not as obvious as a hit-and-run or drinking and driving.